jedi-academy/learn-4711/data/assignments/assignment2.md

     - doesn't have to be home or landing page, but could be
 - Follow good gitflow workflow
 - Cleanup
-    - readme, changelog?, commented code!, cruft gone, all synched
+    - readme, commented code!, cruft gone, all synched

 ## Assignment submission

-Submit a link to your team repo for this project, to the dropbox.
+Your submission should be in the form of a readme, with links to the repo(s) holding your project, and an explanation of what I need to know to instal and run your apps.

-It will have a rubric attached.
+The assignment will be graded out of 30, so weighted more than the first one.

-Due date: Thurs, Apr 11, 23:30 ??
+We have a dropbox setup, and it will shortly have a rubric to guide you.

-Presentation/demo??
+Due date: Thurs, Apr 11, 23:30